jckarter/clay/doc/language-reference.md

     Argument -> NamedArgument
               | StaticArgument

-#### Named arguments

-    # Grammar
     NamedArgument -> ReferenceQualifier?
 Identifier TypeSpec?

-#### Static arguments

-    # Grammar
-    StaticArgument -> "static" Pattern
+Arguments are declared in a parenthesized list of names, each name optionally followed by a type specifier.
+The type specifiers are matched to the types of a call site's input values using [pattern matching].
+If an argument is declared without a type specifier, it has an implicit unbounded pattern variable as its type specifier.

+    // Example
+    // Define double(x) for any type of x
+    [T]
+    double(x:T) = x+x;

+    // Define double(x) for any type of x, with less typing double(x) = x+x;

+    // Define double(x) for any type of x, with an explicit pattern var [T] double(x:T) = x+x;

 #### Variadic arguments

     # Grammar
-    VarArgument -> ".."
-ValueArgument
+    VarArgument -> ReferenceQualifier? ".."
+Identifier TypeSpec?

+The final argument may be declared as variadic by being prefixed with a `..` token, in which case it will match all remaining arguments after the previously-matched arguments.
+The argument name will be bound as a [multiple value variable].

+    // Example
+    // Print ..stuff n times
+    printlnTimes(n:Int, ..stuff) {
+        for (i in range(n))
+            println(..stuff);
+    }

+    main(args) {
+        printlnTimes(3, "She loves you ", "yeah yeah yeah");
+    }

+The types of the variadic argument's values may be bound to a variadic pattern variable.
+The pattern variable's name does not require a second `..` token.

+    // Example
+    // Print ..stuff n times, for only String? ..stuff [..TT | allValues?(String?, ..TT)]
+    printlnTimes(n:Int, ..stuff:TT) {
+        for (i in range(n))
+            println(..stuff);
+    }

+    // Call a CodePointer object with input values matching its input types [..In, ..Out]
+    invoke(f:CodePointer[[..In], [..Out]], ..in:In) : ..Out {
+        return ..f(..in);
+    }

 #### Reference qualifiers

     # Grammar
     ReferenceQualifier -> "ref" | "rvalue" | "forward"

+Argument declarations may be prefixed with an optional reference qualifier.
 Clay distinguishes "lvalues", which are values bound to a variable, referenced through a pointer, or otherwise with externally-referenceable identities, from "rvalues", which are unnamed temporary values that will exist only for the extent of a single function call.
 (The terms come from an lvalue being a valid expression on the **L**eft side of an assignment statement, whereas an rvalue is only valid on the **R**ight side.)

     // Example
     // The result of `2+2` in this example is bound to `x` and is thus an lvalue